 I love travelling, and have always really enjoyed taking my son with me.
 However, other parents will know how much money you can spend keeping youngsters entertained, and how expensive kid-oriented attractions are.
 The Estación de Chamberí in Madrid is a perfect quirky little activity, which families will love and which costs nothing!

 Madrid’s Line 1 was the first (hence the 1!) opening in 1919 and running 8 stations between Cuatro Caminos and Sol.
-Seven of these are still active, although some were renamed – Chamberí Station was closed in the 1960s as trains became longer; it was impossible to lengthen, so that was that.
+Seven of these are still active, although some were renamed – Chamberí Station was closed in the 1960s – trains became longer and it was impossible to lengthen, so that was that.

 Keep your eyes peeled when you are travelling by metro between Iglesias and Bilbao Stations, and you will spot it, dimly lit and eerily preserved in the 1920s.
-Better still go and visit it, and watch the trains go by, filled with oblivious travellers, who are completely unaware that they are being observed.
+Better still, go and visit it, and watch the trains go by, filled with oblivious travellers completely unaware that they are being observed.
 The beautiful original tiles and advertisements are fascinating to see too.

 Honestly, booking is tricky.
 Tickets for the tour are available online the last week of every month for the upcoming month, and they go quickly.
 Good news though; it’s wheelchair accessible.